rks101/egnet/README.md

 SPF can fail for forwarded or redirected emails.

 2. Domain Keys Identified Mail - [DKIM](https://support.google.com/a/answer/180504?hl=en&ref_topic=7564555) and check [DKIM](https://www.dmarcanalyzer.com/dkim/) records
-DKIM can fail for anti-spam or content-filtering software updating subject in header or parts of the email messages with a disclaimer.
+DKIM can fail for anti-spam or content-filtering software updating the subject in the header or parts of the email messages with a disclaimer.
 DKIM can fail for [replay attack](https://wordtothewise.com/2014/05/dkim-replay-attacks/) or [by chance](https://noxxi.de/research/breaking-dkim-on-purpose-and-by-chance.html).

 3. Domain-based Message Authentication, Reporting, and Conformance - [DMARC](https://support.google.com/a/answer/2466563?hl=en) and check [DMARK](https://www.dmarcanalyzer.com/dmarc/) records
 SPF or DKIM alone or both together are not sufficient to control spam.
 DMARC or ARC combined with SPF and DKIM are a good team to fight against spam.